About

 45 minutes of movement was all anyone needed to stay strong, healthy, and feel complete.

-I am so grateful for my yoga practice and the people it has brought to me.
+I am forever grateful for my yoga practice and the people it has brought and continues to bring to me.

-I created and uphold Studio45. to provide the space for us as humans to connect- through movement, energy, and breath.
+Studio45. continues to provide space for connection, through movement, energy, and breath.

-Whether it’s yoga, barre, Pilates, or dance, Studio45. classes are simply vehicles for health, wellness, strength, and community.
+Whether it’s yoga, yoga sculpting, or barre, Studio45. classes are vehicles for health, wellness, strength, and bringing people together.

 All of us have the opportunity to rewrite our story.

-Mine continues every day I have the opportunity to practice and teach yoga,
+Mine continues every day I have the opportunity to teach and practice yoga,

 45 minutes at a time.